British vs. American English: -Ise or -Ize?

 In Google Docs, go to File > Language and select your preferred dialect.

-This should highlight most of the “-ise”/“-ize” spelling errors in the document.
-However, be aware that you shouldn’t just rely on this tool, especially if your client is using a style guide that advocates non-standard spelling.
+This will highlight the “-ise” spelling errors in a document set to US English, and it will flag some “-ize” endings in a UK English text.
+However, be aware that you shouldn’t rely solely on this tool, especially if your client is using a style guide that requests nonstandard spelling.

 2. Check the Style Guide